 Video of the Day

 Used for hay or straw, pegs and twine anchor evenly applied layers of these mulches.
 Divide the mulched area into 1-square-yard grids and pound in four to six wooden pegs per block, leaving 2 to 3 inches of the stake sticking out of the ground.
 Wrap twine in a crisscross pattern over each block, going from peg to peg, with at least two turns of twine around the exposed part of the peg.
 This holds the surface of the hay or straw in place close to the soil.

-  Also called cut-in mulch, this technique is used for hay or straw on small sites, on rocky areas and on slopes steeper than 33 percent.
-Establish contour rows along the slope, and dig the straw in every 18 inches along the row using a square-nosed spade.
-The straw should be standing perpendicular to the soil in the cut-in area, and the dug-in portion should go down about 4 inches into the soil, creating a tufted appearance.
+Also called cut-in mulch, this technique is used for hay or straw on small sites and on slopes steeper than 33 percent.
+Establish contour rows along the slope, and "punch" the straw into the soil every 18 inches along the row using a square-nosed spade.
+The straw should be standing perpendicular to the soil in the cut-in area, and the punched-in portion should go down about 4 inches into the soil, creating a tufted appearance.

 In larger areas, heavy equipment may be needed to crimp or punch in the straw.
 In addition, rocky and heavy clay soils may be too difficult for hand tools; consider a different method of securing the mulch or use mechanical means to attach the straw mulch to the slope.